kg4ydw/noacli/documentation/Readme.md

 Ubuntu:
 * sudo apt install python3-pyqt5

+This has been tested with Python 3.8 - 3.10 and Qt 5.12 - 5.15.
+(Note: Qt before 5.13 will be missing some functionality.)

 # Philosophy

 There are lots of (old) traditional command line shells that are quite nice.